 All cats fostered with us are given a loving and clean living environment, proper food and water, daily attention, and all needed veterinary care.
-Veterinary care includes FLV/FIV testing, testing for fecal parasites (if stray or outdoor), treated for any illnesses or injuries, and vaccinated and fixed before being placed into loving homes.
+Veterinary care includes FLV/FIV testing, deworming (if stray or outdoor), treatment for any illnesses or injuries, and vaccines and sterilization before being placed into loving homes.
 All surgeries, vaccines, and testing are done by licensed veterinarians.
-Under no circumstances are cats here declawed, or euthanized, unless suffering from an illness or injury with a poor prognosis, and a good quality of life can no longer be maintained.
+Under no circumstances are cats here declawed.
+We only euthanize cats that are suffering from an illness or injury with a poor prognosis, and a good quality of life can no longer be maintained.